What is achromatopsia?

 Diagnosis

-Achromatopsia is typically diagnosed by an ophthalmologist.
-The process begins with a review of the individual’s medical history, family history and symptoms.
+Achromatopsia is typically diagnosed by an optometrist or ophthalmologist.
+The process may begin with a review of the individual’s medical history, family history and symptoms.
 Several exams and techniques may be used to diagnose the condition.

 Eye exam

-A general eye exam is performed to assess the patient’s eye health and visual acuity.
-This includes a fundoscopic exam to evaluate the retina.
+A comprehensive eye exam may be performed to assess the patient’s eye health and visual acuity.
+This may include a fundoscopic exam to evaluate the retina.
 It may also include peripheral (visual field) and color vision testing.

 Electroretinogram (ERG)